cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-05_15-48-49_pledging-and-rewards-en.md

 The following formula outlines how the rewards mechanism works.
 The available rewards amount, transaction fees, plus monetary expansion, is denoted by R.
-First, the share of all available rewards that a specific pool can receive is we determined, as follows:
+First, the share of all available rewards that a specific pool can receive is determined, as follows:
 ![pledge formula](https://github.com/cardano-foundation/testnets-cardano-org/blob/staging/resources/content/articles/article-images/pledge_formula.png)

 These elements are defined as follows: